danielgom/GCP-Certifications/GCP-Associate-Cloud-Engineer/GCP_ACE.md

     * Other option is to use flow to automate export
     * No gcloud export option
 * To import and export use Cloud Data Flow
+* The recommended maximum CPU utilization for single-region Spanner instances is 65%

 ### Cloud Datastore and Firestore